 Commercial Transactions and Litigation Division - The Commercial Transactions and Litigation Division handles transactions and litigation involving the business, financial and property interests of state government.
 It provides general representation to state agencies and authorities, including the Georgia Department of Administrative Services, the Georgia Lottery Corporation, the Georgia Department of Banking and Finance, the Georgia Department of Audits and Accounts, the Georgia Department of Revenue, and the Georgia Department of Transportation.
 The division provides general representation to various state authorities, including the Georgia Ports Authority, the Georgia World Congress Center Authority and the Jekyll Island Authority.
 This division also supports other agencies and provides specific representation in contract drafting and disputes, procurement issues, insurance coverage matters, and privacy and data security concerns.

 - Real Estate, Construction and Authorities

 - Business and Finance

-Criminal Justice Division - The Criminal Division represents the State of Georgia in the Georgia Supreme Court in all capital felony appeals, including those in which the death penalty has been imposed.
-The Division also handles civil habeas appeals throughout the State, in both state and federal court.
-Additionally, the division also provides general legal representation to the various public safety and law enforcement agencies in the state, including the Department of Community Supervision, the Department of Corrections, the Department of Driver Services, the Department of Juvenile Justice, the Department of Public Safety, the Georgia Bureau of Investigation, the Sexual Offender Registration Review Board and the State Board of Pardons and Paroles.
+Criminal Justice Division - The Criminal Justice Division represents the State of Georgia in the Georgia Supreme Court in all capital felony appeals, including those in which the death penalty has been imposed.
+The division also handles civil habeas appeals throughout the state, in both state and federal court.
+Additionally, the division provides general legal representation to Georgia's various public safety and law enforcement agencies, including the Georgia Department of Community Supervision, the Georgia Department of Corrections, the Georgia Department of Driver Services, the Georgia Department of Juvenile Justice, the Georgia Department of Public Safety, the Georgia Bureau of Investigation, the Sexual Offender Registration Review Board and the State Board of Pardons and Paroles.